deadlydog/Sample.Serilog/ReadMe.md

 - [Serilog.Sinks.Console](https://github.com/serilog/serilog-sinks-console) (to write to the console)
 - [Serilog.Sinks.File](https://github.com/serilog/serilog-sinks-file) (to write to a file (supports rolling files))

+__NOTE:__ If you forget to add the sinks NuGet packages, no logs will be written to any sinks.

 ### Enricher to automatically attach additional data to log entries

 The `Enrichers` NuGet packages are optional and only required if you want to automatically enrich _all_ of your log entries with additional data.